 177Lutetium PSMA therapy is well tolerated with low toxicity (when compared with conventional treatments).
 The advantage of reduced side effects means that the next treatment cycle can start quickly and that treatment can be undertaken as an outpatient.
 A patient will typically receive four to six cycles of treatment.

-These results also demonstrated improved QoL indicators and overall survival rate from three to 13.5 months.
+These results also demonstrated improved QoL indicators and overall survival rates from three to 13.5 months.

 Previously, 177Lutetium PSMA therapy was only available in Germany and Australia, but it is now a treatment offered in the UK to patients where other therapeutic options have failed or are unable to be tolerated.